top of page

 Used correctly, AI can:

-The goal is to ensure the business does not stop functioning without the founder’s constant involvement.
+The goal is not to remove the founder from the business.
+The goal is to ensure the business does not stop functioning without the founder's constant involvement.

 When that happens: